azuline/rose/docs/PLAYLISTS_COLLAGES.md

 However, working with this file directly is quite annoying, so Rosé allows you to manage collages and playlists via the command line and the virtual filesystem.
-In the rest of this document, we'll demonstrate the basic operations.
+In the rest of this document, we'll demonstrate the supported operations.

 ## Creating a Collage/Playlist